 Perhaps the simplest trick in the book is peeling the white border away from the film.
 It can be achieved by slicing a thin sliver off the borders and lifting the frame.
 The result is a raw image with a black unexposed border.
 More details with illustrations on how to do this right are a part of the above-mentioned guide to emulsion lifts.

-Fixing and maintaining your Polaroid SX-70 camera.
+Fixing and maintaining your SX-70.

 I’ve been fortunate enough to have my camera in overall great shape.
 Other than gently wiping my rollers with small amounts of warm water on a cotton swap, there hasn’t yet been any need for repairs.

 One of the most common fixable problems is a broken coupler.
-The symptom is jammed ejection mechanism.
+The symptom is a jammed ejection mechanism.
 The fix involves taking the camera apart and replacing its bottom leather.
 The steps are illustrated here.

 Brooklyn Film Camera is one of the most known repair services for SX-70s.
 Give them a try if you are in the area.